Preparing for a Hearing

 In order to assist a hearing board in understanding the facts of the case so they can make the best possible decision, you should take time to prepare for your hearing.
 The following guidelines will assist you with this process.

 - Carefully review the Code of Community Standards for the most detailed information regarding the hearing process.

-- Review the charges and allegations that appear on the 'Acknowledgement Form' that you received during your informational meeting as well as any other information or reports that you may have regarding the incident.
+- Review the charges and allegations that appear on the 'Acknowledgement of Rights Form' that you received during your informational meeting as well as any other information or reports that you may have regarding the incident.

 - Think about what you want to say in your opening and closing statements.
 Most students speak extemporaneously when giving their statements but, if you feel more comfortable or if you want to insure that you don't forget any important points, you may use an outline or bring a written statement(s) to read to the board.

 - If you are calling witnesses to speak on your behalf, remember that you must submit a Witness Request Form at least two (2) business days in advance of the hearing.
-The Office of Community Standards will be contacting these individuals to ensure that they qualify to serve as witnesses.
+The Office of Community Standards will contact these individuals to ensure that they qualify to serve as witnesses.
 (Witnesses must be students, faculty or staff - non students are not authorized to serve as witnesses.
 They must have been present or have first hand, direct knowledge of the incident in question - no character witnesses are permitted.)

 - Consider each of the witnesses who will be present and determine if there are any specific questions that you will want to ask them.